h3x4n1um/RETON/README.md

     ```

 ## P/s:
-If there is anything wrong please contact `Noob n useless guy#2215` on Discord
+If there is anything wrong feel free to open an issue on github